 Ray, W.J.
 (1999/2008).
 Methods: Toward a Science of Behavior and Experience, 5th ed. or later, Belmont, CA. Wadsworth .
 Buy any recent edition of the Ray book; they are all the same.
-Look on Amazon.com, e-Bay (half.com takes you directly to eBay textbooks), or other used bookstores for cheap copies.
+Look online (e.g., Amazon.com), or used book sales for cheap copies.
 UIC bookstore may have used copies.
-On Amazon or e-Bay use the advanced search and enter “Ray” as author and “Methods” as the title, or simply “Methods, toward a science of behavior” in the search window.

-If you cannot find a used copy of the Ray book you can always get a new one (they are expensive!) or get any comprehensive-looking text covering research methods in Psychology.
-To use another text, see what chapters I have assigned from Ray (in your weekly web page), look up the topics they cover here, and read those chapters in whatever book you bought.
+If you cannot find a used copy of the Ray book get any text covering research methods in Psychology.
+To use another text, see what chapters I have assigned from Ray, look up the topics they cover here, and read those chapters in whatever book you bought.

-Clickers for lecture: we will be using the i>clicker system.
-These are hand-held classroom response devices available new or used in the bookstore, or used from Amazon.
+We will use the i>clicker system.
+Clickers are available new or used in the bookstore, or from Amazon.
 You cannot share clickers - each student must have his/her own.
 Bring these to every lecture.
-You are responsible for your lecture credit - if you do not bring your clicker to class I cannot give you credit.
+You are responsible for your lecture credit - if you do not bring your clicker to class I cannot give you credit for attendance.

 |CITI research ethics training||

-There are three exams.
-The first two are worth 10% of your grade; the final exam is worth 20%.
 The first two exams cover the first and second thirds of the course.
-The final exam is cumulative, although most questions will address material covered since the second exam.
-Most exam items are short answer or "fill in the blank," not multiple choice.
+The final exam is cumulative, emphasizing material covered since the second exam.
+Most exam items are short answer, not multiple choice.
 There are NO make up exams.

-The term paper consists of a short research project, due in your discussion group during the 14th week of the term (April 26).
-All papers must be formatted in American Psychological Association style.
-The paper is worth 30% of your grade.
+Your term paper is a practice research project, due in your discussion group the13th week (Friday, November 22).
+Papers must be formatted in American Psychological Association style.
 Many discussion groups will be devoted to the development of this paper.
-Complete instructions for the paper are given in the paper assignment pages.
+Complete instructions are given in paper assignment.
 Use these web pages to write your paper, and for links to other paper resources.

-The paper must be submitted in both paper and electronic forms by April 26th.
-The electronic form should be submitted to Safe Assignment (on the course Blackboard site) in Microsoft Word (.doc or .docx).
+Submit your paper in both paper and electronic forms.
+Submit a Microsoft Word (.doc or .docx) text file to Safe Assignment (on the course Blackboard site) in .
 Note: The electronic form should only contain the body of the text.
 Do not include references, informed consent documents, your calculations, or any other add-on (see paper assignment).

 If you want comments on your paper please note that on the cover page of the hard copy of your paper; only students who request comments will get them.
-Late papers lose 20% of points per day.
+Late papers lose 5 points (out of 30) per day.

 You can earn extra credit by submitting really good assignments; you should particularly think about this for your research paper assignments.
 The comments about plagiarism below apply to your discussion group assignments as well as the research paper.